 Science Explorations at the Bird Feeder

-You can observe different bird feet at the bird feeder.
 Birds have different types of feet depending on species.
-In general, there are feet good for perching, wading, scratching, grabbing and swimming.
+In general, there are feet good for perching, wading, scratching, grabbing, and swimming.
 Most of your feeder birds will have the perching type feet, which have four toes, three of which point forward, while the last points to the back.

 Most of the birds coming to eat seeds from a feeder will have beaks specialized for cracking seeds.
-Depending on how large the seeds are that the birds eat in the wild will determine the size of these seed or nut-cracking beaks.
+The sizes of the seeds that the birds eat in the wild will determine the sizes of these seed or nut-cracking beaks.

 For example, a chickadee has a small seed-cracking beak, while a grosbeak has a sturdier beak better adapted for cracking larger seeds and nuts.
 Woodpeckers have beaks that are used for making holes in trees from which they pull insects, etc. They will eat seeds as well, but their beaks are adapted for the work they do on trees instead.

-Learn and Identify Bird Songs
+4. Learn and Identify Bird Songs

 There is an entire field of scientific research devoted to animal behavior.
 You can be an animal behaviorist right at home if you watch birds closely.
 Take a kitchen timer and set it to a manageable time for your child to sit still and observe the bird feeder.
 (Most likely, older kids can sustain longer observations, but everyone is different!)

-Once you’ve taken note of some specific behaviors, i.e. “Goldfinches sit on feeders for extended periods and exclude all the other birds” or “Juncos fly away when a blue jay lands near them” you can begin to collect data on the specific behaviors you’ve noticed.
+Once you’ve taken note of some specific behaviors, i.e. “Goldfinches sit on feeders for extended periods and exclude all the other birds,” or, “Juncos fly away when a blue jay lands near them,” you can begin to collect data on the specific behaviors you’ve noticed.
 Tally up the number of times the behavior happens within a set period of time (i.e. 5 minutes).

-Bird Food Preference
+6. Create an Experiment to Determine Bird Food Preference

 In addition to simply feeding the birds and observing what happens, design an experiment to see what species prefer what types of food.
 Start simple by feeding two types of bird food.
 (Please research to find out what food items are appropriate so that you do not cause harm to your feathered neighbors!)
 Maybe you’ll put out cracked corn in one feeder and black-oil seed in another.
 What do the different bird species prefer?